Autoscaling¶

 Notes

-Numaflow autoscaling does not apply to reduce vertices, and following source vertices which do not have a way to calculate their pending messages.
+Numaflow autoscaling does not apply to reduce vertices of a Pipeline, and the source vertices which do not have a way to calculate their pending messages.

 - Generator